Better learning with a mix of training in the classroom and on location

 You can attend this workshop at over 60 picturesque venues from Scotland to Cornwall, so there's sure to be one near you.
 Just scroll to the Workshop Calendar below.

-Cameras: DSLR, Mirrorless Compact System (CSC), Four-Thirds, Bridge, Superzoom and Compact.
+Cameras: DSLR, Mirrorless Compact System (CSC), Four-Thirds, Bridge, Superzoom and Compact with Aperture Priority (A or AV on the mode dial)

 Don't have a camera yet?
 We're happy to provide a loan camera, free of charge, on many of our workshops.
 If there's one available you'll be able to reserve it when you click Book Now.